Kiaora-MT/azure-102-foundational/content/_index.md

 ## Course Goals
 - Learn key Azure services and terms
 - Deploy and configure a Virtual Network (VNET)
-- Deploying server VMs in a VNET
+- Deploy server VMs in a VNET
-- Deploying and configuring a FortiGate network virtual appliance (NVA)
+- Deploy and configure a FortiGate network virtual appliance (NVA)
-- Deploying a route table and creating User Define Routes (UDR)
+- Deploy a route table and create User Define Routes (UDR)
-- Securing the VNET and hosted services utilizing FortiGate polices
+- Secure the VNET and hosted services utilizing FortiGate polices

 ![](Images/Azure-Secured-VNET.PNG)

+**Continue to Chapter 1: Learning Objectives**